The edible city: Singapore’s urban and island foragers find food in the wild

 Another rule: “Everything we take must have a purpose.”

-The sea sponge is desiccated and used as a dishwashing sponge, the spider conch is eaten without seasoning for its sweet flesh, the yellow hibiscus is used for ritual.
+The sea sponge is desiccated and used as a dishwashing sponge, the spider conch is eaten without seasoning for its sweet flesh and the yellow hibiscus is used for ritual.

 What emerges is a complex custom, dense with memory from a time before one’s own – what is often bluntly reduced to “tradition”.
 The existential threat seems to come with the territory.